FAQ

 • Volume of material likely to be digitized

 HMML is a non-governmental, nonprofit, 501(c)(3) organization.
-HMML is solely funded by the generosity of the foundations, corporations, and individual donors who support its mission.
-Service fees charged to scholars for copies of manuscripts constitute less than 1 percent of HMML’s annual revenue, and the majority of manuscripts are made available online and in-person without charge.
+HMML is funded by the generosity of the foundations, corporations, and individual donors who support its mission.
 See Support.

-1. They can consult the images in HMML Reading Room without charge
+1. View the images online in HMML Reading Room

-HMML began its work in 1965 using bi-tonal microfilm, and made the transition to color digital imaging in 2003.
-Digital imaging offers greater cost-efficiency in production as well as photographs that are much more useful than microfilm because they are in color and are taken at a much higher resolution.
-Digital images can also be made available to scholars across the world much more easily than microfilm.
+HMML began its work in 1965 using bi-tonal microfilm and made the transition to color digital photography in 2003.
+HMML still preserves large collections of microfilm images, but all preservation studios since 2003 have operated with digital cameras.
+Digital photography offers greater cost-efficiency in production as well as providing higher-quality images (today’s digital photographs are made at a much higher resolution than the microfilm technology).
+Digital images can also be made available to scholars across the world much more easily than landlocked microfilm.

-HMML still digitizes microfilms on demand for scholars but has no plans for a comprehensive digitization campaign for the entire microfilm collection.
-Some collections cannot be digitized and made publicly available due to agreements with the original repositories.
-Other collections microfilmed by HMML are now digitally available to the public through originating libraries and in these cases the digital copy is linked to the item in HMML Reading Room.
+HMML digitizes microfilm on demand for scholars but has no plans for a comprehensive digitization campaign of the entire microfilm collection.
+Some microfilm collections are being digitized by HMML and made available online, such as the renowned Ethiopian Manuscript Microfilm Library (EMML).
+Other microfilm collections cannot be digitized and made publicly available due to agreements with the owning libraries.
+Still other collections microfilmed by HMML are now digitally available through work by the owning libraries, and in these cases the digital copy is linked to via HMML Reading Room.
 See HMML Reading Room.

-For all of its advantages, digital imaging does pose the challenge of long-term archiving and retrieval.
-Storage media change, as witnessed by the move from floppy disks to diskettes, from CDs to DVDs, from flash drives to whatever is next.
-HMML has a long-term archiving plan and regularly refreshes its digital data, backing it up in multiple media stored in several locations both on- and off-site.
+For all of its advantages, digital imaging does possess challenges for long-term archiving and retrieval.
+All storage media can degrade or decay, and preferred media formats change over time—as witnessed by the move from floppy disks to diskettes, from CDs to DVDs, and from flash drives and hard drives to whatever is next.
+HMML has a long-term plan for format migration and regularly refreshes its digital data, backing it up in multiple media stored in several locations both on- and off-site.

 While not directly involved with physical conservation of manuscripts, HMML often partners with organizations that support this work at its field sites.
 In addition, HMML provides resources and strategies for the development of local digital archives.

 While HMML itself is not a religious organization, it began as a program of Saint John’s University, a liberal arts institution of higher education sponsored by the Benedictine monks of Saint John’s Abbey.
-As part of the Benedictine tradition, HMML extends a welcome to all visitors and supports scholarship and preservation of cultural heritage across the boundaries of religion, culture, language, and geography.
+As part of the Benedictine tradition, HMML welcomes all visitors and supports scholarship and preservation of cultural heritage across the boundaries of religion, culture, language, and geography.

-HMML's collections contain more than 90 languages, including Latin, Ge'ez, Syriac, Arabic, Slavonic, Armenian, Malayalam, Sanskrit, and Nepalese, as well as vernacular languages from Europe and Africa such as German, Portuguese, Maltese, Amharic, Bambara, and Fulfulde.
-HMML's collections will soon have more manuscripts in Arabic than Latin due to the growing collections of Eastern Christian and Islamic manuscripts from the Middle East and Africa.
+HMML’s collections contain more than 100 languages, including Arabic, Latin, Geʻez, Syriac, Armenian, Slavonic, Malayalam, Sanskrit, and Nepalese, as well as vernacular languages such as German, Portuguese, Maltese, Amharic, Bambara, and Fulfulde.
 See HMML Reading Room.

-HMML preserves images of hundreds of thousands of Christian and Islamic manuscripts from across the globe and is now working to preserve Buddhist and Hindu cultural heritage.
-Much of HMML’s work has also been in places of historic cultural interaction among various religious traditions.
-HMML’s holdings have abundant material on relations between Christians, Muslims, and Jews (in Spain, Malta, the Middle East, and Ethiopia) or Christians, Hindus, and Muslims (in India).
-Although there are Hebrew manuscripts in HMML’s collections, all known Hebrew manuscripts in the world have been photographed by a project based at the National Library of Israel in Jerusalem.
+Hundreds of thousands of Christian and Islamic manuscripts located across the globe are preserved in HMML’s collections, and HMML is also working to preserve Buddhist and Hindu manuscripts.
+Although there are several hundred Jewish manuscripts in HMML’s collections, all known Hebrew manuscripts in the world have already been photographed by a project based at the National Library of Israel in Jerusalem.

 Your manuscript collection may be a suitable candidate for digital preservation if it is: